Asian shares up but set for weekly loss after hawkish Fed

 “What is pretty obvious is that the inflation genie is starting to sneak out of the bottle, and that will be a major driver of interest rates in the short to medium term,” said James McGlew, executive director of corporate stockbroking at Argonaut in Perth.

-Hopes for a strong U.S. recovery pushed technology stocks higher on Thursday, lifting the Nasdaq Composite (.IXIC) up 0.87%.
-But worries about inflation and higher rates weighed on the broader market, with the S&P 500 (.SPX) edging down 0.04%.
-The Dow Jones Industrial Average (.DJI) fell 0.62%
+Hopes for a strong U.S. recovery pushed technology stocks higher on Thursday, lifting the Nasdaq Composite up 0.87%.
+But worries about inflation and higher rates weighed on the broader market, with the S&P 500 edging down 0.04%.
+The Dow Jones Industrial Average fell 0.62%

 “While wage-price dynamics and inflation expectations are sticking to the Fed’s script, if they were to go off script even a bit, policymakers will need to pull forward when they begin and how quickly they normalise monetary policy,” Mark Zandi, an economist with Moody’s Analytics, said in a note.
 “While this is a tricky balance the Fed must ultimately manage in every business cycle, it is happening much earlier in this one.”